 If you get into an accident, you may require medical treatment long before you get money from the person that caused the accident.
 This treatment is often paid for by your insurance company.

-Subrogation is a legal term that essentially means that your insurance company can recover the money it paid to you for your injury from the party that caused your injury.
+Subrogation is a legal term that essentially means that your insurance company can recover the money it paid to you for your injury -- but collect it from the party that caused your injury.
 In your personal injury lawsuit, the subrogation payment will come out of the compensatory damages the other party's insurance company will pay.

 Subrogation can apply to payments made by your insurance company to you related to: